 Mission: US Submarine and Special Forces will disrupt the emplacement of the Russian SHELF system, while gathering evidence to prove Russia’s continued disregard for international law.

 Russian forces: Construction of the SHELF system is not a simple task.
-It takes about 5 years to make a site fully functional and this is a 15-20 year project.
+It takes about five years to make a site fully functional and this is a 15–20-year project.
 A key limitation is depth; we believe the limiting depth is about 1000 ft, perhaps slightly deeper.
 A further limitation is the relatively short construction season, from the end of June until the end of August, where ice and sea conditions permit work to take place.
-Communications; at this stage the system is vulnerable as it has limited communications and is dependant on shore based receivers, which then transmit to the central computation facilities.
+Communications: at this stage the system is vulnerable as it has limited communications and is dependant on shore-based receivers, which then transmit to the central computation facilities.
 Finally, power, we don’t know the exact distances but it seems that the maximum distance between a sensor and its power source is about 300 nautical miles.
 The power source can be either on land or at sea, the limit is based on cable distance.

 To the best of our understanding the Russian construction activity remains separate and distinct from its strategic or local forces.
 This provides an advantage in that we may be able to disrupt communications and therefore response.

-SHELF system: The system comprises Four main components:
+SHELF system: The system comprises four main components:

 The MGK-608M ‘Cluster Lance’ sensor array.
 This is a bottom fixed sonar array which has an estimated sensor range of about 40 nautical miles.

 The ATGU undersea nuclear generator.
 Only one of these generators is active, more may be in the process of being built.
-This is a small output (28-44Kw), no maintenance generator able to power multiple Cluster Lance sensors indefinitely.
+This is a small output (28–44 kW), no maintenance generator able to power multiple Cluster Lance sensors indefinitely.

 Autonomous Transmission Stations.
-It is suspected that the SHELF system will eventually have a dedicated Satellite communications system; however, that is not yet in place.
+It is suspected that the SHELF system will eventually have a dedicated satellite communications system; however, that is not yet in place.
 As an interim, and/or a redundancy system, four Autonomous Transmission stations have been erected on Wrangel Island, Kotelny Island, Komsomolets Island, and Alexandra Island.

-Command and computation facilities, or receiver stations which are located at the two new Russian Arctic bases at Trefoil Air base on Alexandra island and the Northern Shamrock Air Base on Wrangel Island.
+Command and computation facilities, or receiver stations which are located at the two new Russian Arctic bases at Trefoil Air base on Alexandra Island and the Northern Shamrock Air Base on Wrangel Island.

 The two Air Bases are in full operation as well as the four transmission stations.
 The sensor and power system is still under construction and it is unclear when satellite communications will be enabled.
-There is solid intelligence that the SHELF sensor system is in 5 stages of development:
+There is solid intelligence that the SHELF sensor system is in five stages of development: